Njordy/hou_packager/README.md

 ## Download

-If you ain't a big on compiling it yourself, or interpreting via pythonw... well, take it from [here](https://yadi.sk/d/635a92r-bAxWbg), buddy.
+If you ain't a big on compiling it yourself, or interpreting via pythonw... well, take it from "Releases" page above, buddy.
 If you are a linux user, you have compiled it by now :)